 6 Adults at full price, 3 equal or lesser demographic at 50% off

-Here you can limit how and when your voucher code will be able to be applied.
+Here you can limit how and when your BOGO code will be able to be applied.

-- Purchase Window: Limits the dates within which this voucher can be applied to a booking.
+- Purchase Window: Limits the dates within which this code can be applied to a booking.

 - Blackout dates: by adding a blackout date, you can specify dates and times that the coupon cannot be redeemed.

-- Arrival Window: Limits the start date and start time of the events that this voucher can be applied to.
+- Arrival Window: Limits the start date and start time of the events that this code can be applied to.

 - Example: You want to incentivize customers to book trips that occur next summer, so you would set your start date to 1 June and your end date to 31 August of next year.
 You can specify even further by placing restrictions on which day of the week and time of day your coupon can apply to.